 There are several ways to explore the Island.
-Motor vehicles are not permitted but here are some fun suggestions.
+Motor vehicles are not permitted so here are some fun suggestions.

-- Carriage Tours offer a guided talking tour of the Island
+- Carriage Tours offer a narrated tour of the main highlights of Island

-- Bike ride – there are several bike shops for you to rent from
+- Bike ride – there are several bike rental shops on the island